About accommodation

 Hanakoganei Station

-Square Seibu Yanagisawa (Men's)
+Square Seibu Yanagisawa (Male)

 Tokyo Metropolis Nishi-Tokyo City Yanagisawa